 Top Ten Tuesday is a weekly bookish meme hosted at The Broke and The Bookish.

-Who are your favourite literary characters?
+What are your favourite non-fiction reads?